heliossun/ELIP/rebuttal.md

 R1.2 The writing of the approach part is not clear, the main figure (Fig.3) also makes me confused since the locations of all components do not have a clear order (like from left to right, or bottom to up, etc.)

-A1.2 We appreciate the Reviewers for providing this good suggestion, which gives us a chance to summarize our approach and we will clarify this in our final version.
+A1.2 We appreciate the Reviewers for providing this good suggestion, which gives us a chance to re-summarize our approach and we will clarify this in our final version.
 The primary focus of this paper is to introduce an innovative approach for leveraging evidential learning in the image-text retrieval task, which enables improved uncertainty estimation.
 To achieve this, we employ adapters to efficiently fine-tune mainstream pre-trained Vision-and-Language (VL) models, such as CLIP and BLIP.
 Our method involves a gradual shift from a simple probability distribution (softMax) to a more robust Dirichlet Distribution (evidence) as the model's posterior.
 Consequently, our model transforms into a deterministic uncertainty estimator.

 It is important to note that our method does not primarily aim to improve overall retrieval accuracy.
 Instead, our key objective is to enhance the model's robustness when confronted with out-of-distribution (OOD) cases.
 The shift from the probability distribution (softMax) to the Dirichlet Distribution (evidence) effectively addresses the issue of over-confidence in the model's predictions.
 During inference, such as image-to-text (i2t) or text-to-image (t2i), the final softmax function in traditional models tends to force certain predictions, which works well for in-distribution (ID) cases.
 However, in OOD cases, this over-confidence becomes problematic.
 OOD inputs often contain misleading information, but the well-trained model disregards it and provides predictions with unwavering certainty.